Revisiting the moduli space of 8 points on $\mathbb{P}^1$: GIT and ball quotients

-The underlying integral lattices are isomorphic to $U \oplus U(2)$ and $D_4(-1)$, where $U$ denotes the hyperbolic plane, $U(2)$ is the hyperbolic plane where the form has been multiplied by $2$ and $D_4(-1)$ is the negative $D_4$-lattice.
+isomorphic to $U \oplus U(2)$ and $D_4(-1)$, respectively, where $U$ denotes the hyperbolic plane, $U(2)$ is the hyperbolic plane where the form has been multiplied by $2$ and $D_4(-1)$ is the negative $D_4$-lattice.
 By abuse of notation, we will also denote the Hermitian lattices by these symbols.